Explore-In-HMS/Explore-Hms/README.md

 * [Huawei Developers Forum](https://forums.developer.huawei.com/forumPortal/en/home)

 ## Licence
-Copyright 2020.
-Explore in HMS.
+Copyright (c) Huawei Technologies Co., Ltd. 2020-2022.
 All rights reserved.

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.